geekyskr/StudentMeet-WebApp/README.md

 goto server folder and "npm install"

 make sure you connected with your local MySQL database.
 You can find configuration in StudentMeet-WebApp/server/connection.js file.
-Set according to your local machine.
+Set according to your local machine also you have to create database schema which you can find in the last of this document.

 goto client folder and "npm start"